How to Get Featured in Premium Media (Pitching, Relationships & Timing)

 Building Long-Term Relationships with Media Professionals

 While pitching is important, relationships are the foundation of successful media engagement.
 In premium media, relationships often determine whether a story is considered.
-Editors and journalists are more likely to engage with brands they trust and understand.

 Building relationships requires time and consistency.
 It involves engaging with media professionals beyond immediate needs.
-This could include sharing insights, providing value, or simply maintaining communication.

 Relationships in premium media are not transactional.